Tag Archives: Acts of the Apostles

 Thomas

 May 14th is the Feast of St.Matthias, chosen by lot to take the place of Judas.
-He brings the number of apostles back to twelve, symbolic of the twelve tribes of Israel who await the promises of God.
-The Spirit comes after Matthias is selected in Luke’s account. j
+Appropriately, the feast falls in the Easter season, the time he was selected.
+Matthias brings the number of apostles back to twelve, symbolic of the twelve tribes of Israel who await the promises of God.
+The Spirit comes after Matthias is selected in Luke’s account.

 The qualifications for a new apostle seem simple enough.
 Peter says it should be someone “who accompanied us the whole time the Lord Jesus came and went among us, beginning from the baptism of John until the day on which he was taken up from us.
 He joins us as a witness to his resurrection.”